This spinach and arugula risotto, is creamy and rich yet still with some measure of healthfulness given its abundance of greens. Straight from Rome.

 - 1 cup dry white wine

-- 1 teaspoon sea salt, plus more for seasoning
+- 1 teaspoon sea salt, or more to tastea

-- 1/2 cup fresh shelled peas, chilled in ice water
+- 1/2 cup freshly shelled peas (3 oz), chilled in ice water

 - 1/4 cup heavy cream